mozzarellaV8/agora-marketplace/readme.md

 ![](vis/extractedSample.png)

 _*to download the data for yourself, please refer to gwern's black market archives link above.
-For me it took about 8-10 hours to download; Agora is roughly 127 GB total, but each daily crawl contains many subfolders which adds to the download time._
+For me it took about 8-10 hours to download; Agora is roughly 127 GB total, but each daily crawl contains many subfolders which adds to the download and tar.gz extraction time._

 ## current strategy